Coupling Designs for Randomized Experiments with Complex Treatments: Coupling Analysis and Comparisons

 \subsection{Gaussian Copula}

-We show that when $k$ is moderate, the Gaussian copula produces high dispersion only for approximately linear influence functions $\si(\cdot)$, a restrictive condition relative to the general smooth functions that achieve high dispersion under the LHS and RS couplings.
+We show that when $k$ is moderate, the Gaussian copula produces high dispersion only for approximately linear influence functions $\si(\cdot)$, a restrictive condition relative to the LHS and RS couplings, which produce high dispersion generically for smooth enough functions.
 This suggests caution when using the Gaussian copula to generate dispersion in experimental design.